Slow Cooker Frittata with Broccoli, Swiss, Cottage Cheese, and Parmesan

 This will keep at least a week in the fridge and can be easily reheated in a microwave or in a pan on the stove.
 For best results, be careful not to microwave too long.

-This frittata is a great choices for any phase of the South Beach Diet or any other type of low-glycemic eating plan.
-It's best to use low-fat cottage cheese and Swiss for the South Beach Diet, but if you can't find low-fat Swiss cheese I wouldn't worry about it too much.
+This frittata is a great choices for any phase of the South Beach Diet or most any other type of low-carb eating plan.
+It’s best to use low-fat cottage cheese and Swiss for the South Beach Diet, but if you can’t find low-fat Swiss cheese I wouldn’t worry about it.
+Other low-carb plans would probably prefer full-fat cheese.

 More Eggs Cooked in the Slow Cooker: